-So basically, the more null talismans you buy, the worse the amount of cost reduction becomes.
-The issue with this is it was barely a nerf.
 The numbers were super insignificant on that change.
 The thing was, they didn’t give the numbers in the patch.
-They just said it’s it stacks diminishingly now.
-It was barely a nerf like the numbers were so insignificant. so yeah, this null stack is still insanely good.
+They just said its stacks are diminishing now.
+It was barely a nerf, like the numbers were so insignificant. so yeah, this null stack is still insanely good.

 So one key to this hero as well is definitely his, I would say, proclivity towards farming, so for the first like seven-thirty minutes eight minutes.
 He doesn’t actually go for a single kill.